Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 - US embassy or consulate in the destination country or countries

-See the Obtaining Health Care Abroad for the Ill Traveler section later in this chapter for information about how to locate local health care and embassy or consulate contacts.
+See the Obtaining Health Care Abroad section later in this chapter for information about how to locate local health care and embassy or consulate contacts.

 Commercial medical kits are available for a wide range of circumstances, from basic first aid to advanced emergency life support.
 For more adventurous travelers, a number of companies produce advanced medical kits and will even customize kits based on specific travel needs.
 In addition, specialty kits are available for managing diabetes, dealing with dental emergencies, and handling aquatic environments.
 Many pharmacy, grocery, retail, and outdoor sporting goods stores, as well as online retailers, sell their own basic first aid kits.
 Travelers who choose to purchase a preassembled kit should review the contents of the kit carefully to ensure that it has everything needed.
 Additional items may be necessary and can be added to the purchased kit.

 - Goodyer L. Travel medical kits.
 In: Keystone JS, Freedman DO, Kozarsky PE, Connor BA, Nothdurft HD, editors.
 Travel Medicine.
 3rd ed.
-Philadelphia: Saunders Elsevier; 2013. p.
-63–6.
+Philadelphia: Saunders Elsevier; 2013. pp. 63–6.

 - Rose SR, Keystone JS.
 Chapter 2, trip preparation.
 In: Rose SR, Keystone JS, editors.
 International Travel Health Guide.
-14th ed.
-Northampton: Travel Medicine, Inc; 2008.
+2016 online ed.
+Northampton: Travel Medicine, Inc; 2016.

 - Content source: